 Day 4: Wed., Aug.
 31 – Watson Lake: Be sure to pack your bathing suit as we will be stopping at the Laird Hot Springs!
 Then it’s off to Watson Lake, keeping an eye out for Wood Bison.
 We will make a stop at the famous Signpost Forest in Watson Lake.
 A welcome dinner will conclude our day.
 Overnight: Andrea’s Hotel, Watson Lake.
 (B & D)

 Day 6: Fri., Sept.
 2 – Whitehorse: Today we will explore the town, starting with a visit to the Whitehorse Fish Ladder.
-It is the world’s longest wooden fish ladder that helps migrating Chinook salmon on the final leg of their journey. it is on to the Yukon Beringia Interpretive Centre, S.S.
+It is the world’s longest wooden fish ladder that helps migrating Chinook salmon on the final leg of their journey.
+Then it is on to the Yukon Beringia Interpretive Centre, S.S.
 Klondike Paddle wheeler & photo stops.
 The balance of the day is free.
 You might choose to ride the train along the waterfront, go shopping, hike one of the great trails along the Yukon River, explore the town or perhaps just relax with a good book.
 (B & D)

 Day 7: Sat., Sept.
 3 – Dawson City: Following the same basic route as the old prospectors of the Klondike Gold rush we will drive to Dawson City our home for the next two nights.
 We will make photo stops and meal breaks along the way, stopping at Braeburn for cinnamon buns in the morning, Five Finger Rapids at noon and Moose Creek Lodge in the afternoon.
 Dawson City is a national historic treasure.
 The old buildings have been preserved from the gold rush period at the turn of the 20th century, making you feel like you’ve travelled back to those colorful times.
-Overnight: Westmark Inn (B & D)
+Overnight: Aurora Inn (B & D)